 An ADU (accessory dwelling unit) is a self-contained second home on the same lot as a primary residence — its own kitchen, bathroom, and sleeping area.
 The term covers attached units (an addition or a converted portion of the house) and interior conversions (a basement or attic apartment).

-A DADU (detached accessory dwelling unit) is the freestanding version: a separate small structure in the backyard, sometimes called a backyard cottage, granny flat, or in-law suite.
+A DADU (detached accessory dwelling unit) — the core of any search for "dadu vancouver wa" — is the freestanding version: a separate small structure in the backyard, sometimes called a backyard cottage, granny flat, or in-law suite.
 DADUs cost more to build because they need their own foundation and utility connections, but they typically command the highest rent and add the most resale value because they live and feel like a standalone home.

 What Washington's HB 1337 Changed

-In 2023, Washington passed House Bill 1337, one of the most significant pro-ADU laws in the country.
-It requires cities and counties within urban growth areas — which includes Vancouver and much of urban Clark County — to permit ADUs much more freely than before.
+In 2023, Washington passed House Bill 1337 — the "hb 1337 washington adu" law that anchors today's ADU rules — one of the most significant pro-ADU statutes in the country.
+It requires cities and counties within urban growth areas, which include Vancouver and much of urban Clark County, to permit ADUs much more freely than before.
 The headline provisions:

 - Two ADUs per lot are allowed on most residential lots (for example, one attached and one detached, in various combinations).